 So it is hopeless?
 Is there no way to know with any certainty just how much your home is going to sell for?
 The truth is: no, there’s no way to know with 100% certainty and exactitude how much your home is worth.
 However, once you have eliminated or set those variables which can be controlled, it is possible to determine within a narrow range of values what a given home is worth.

-When I do home price valuations for a client, I make an assumption that the client will be using the SellForSure Home Sale System, to get the very highest net possible when selling their home, in the least amount of time, while reducing hassle, uncertainty, and risk.
+When I do home price valuations for a client, I make an assumption that the client will be using my system, to get the very highest net possible when selling their home, in the least amount of time, while reducing hassle, uncertainty, and risk.
 If you are interested in knowing how much your home could be worth with the best professional services available, please request a home value analysis from me today.